Brazil

 Charging support

-'Etiquetas Inteligentes' is used by the Ministério Público de São Paulo (Public Ministry of São Paulo, MPSP).
+'Etiquetas Inteligentes' ('Smart Tags') s used by the Ministério Público de São Paulo (Public Ministry of São Paulo, MPSP).
 It is an AI-driven feature that automatically identifies the procedural stage of case files, such as penalty-calculation adjustments, sentence progression, and remission.
 It assists by suggesting the proper type of petition to be used, reducing manual triage.
 Since April 2023, it has been applied in over 3,000 cases across four MPSP units: Bauru, Ribeirão Preto, Presidente Prudente, and São José do Rio Preto.

 Evidence review and analysis